NullPointError07/Gender-Detection-Service/Readme.md

    You can see in server log

-   `Gender Detection Micro Service has started on port http://localhost:YOUR_PORT`
+   `Object Detection Micro Service has started on port http://localhost:YOUR_PORT`

 ## Starting Cron Jobs